Open Studios 2025 logo

 Jim Crockatt has a passion for the Arts in general and in the Newbury area in particular as is reflected in his involvement.
 He believes that Life without art is no life at all!

-He has been on the committee of Open Studios for the last 10 years.
+He has been on the committee of Open Studios for over 10 years.

 He is also trustee and art director at Ace Space, curator at Arlington Arts, New Era Theatre and Altered States, the open sculpture exhibition at Shaw House.
 He has his own radio show at Kennet Radio ‘Art for Art’s Sake as well as blues music show ‘Have I got Blues for You’.

-He used to be a furniture maker showing at Libertys of Regent Street and now turns wood and crafts wooden sculptures including a giant 10' high wing soon to be located at The Control Tower at Greenham.
+He used to be a furniture maker showing at Libertys of Regent Street and now turns wood and crafts wooden sculptures.

 Katherine Kingdon (Education Team Lead)